• Skip to primary navigation

 Expert Tips

-• For bright yellow egg ribbons, use eggs with omega-3s as the yolk is richer in color.
+• For vibrant yellow egg ribbons, use eggs enriched with omega-3s as the yolk is richer in color.

-• Reduce to low-medium heat before pouring cornstarch slurry to prevent clumps and stir simultaneously.
+• Reduce to medium heat before stirring in the cornstarch slurry to prevent clumps.

 Instructions